 That’s the logic of our current voting system; but just because you can legally gamble, doesn’t mean you can do so with our futures.
-Of course, that’s not to say that there aren’t teenagers themselves out there who oppose votes for 16 year olds – in fact, I was one of them!
-However, since hearing some pretty compelling arguments (from peers and adults alike), I’ve changed my mind.
-Progress is undoubtedly being made in the minds of politicians themselves, too, seeing as sixteen year olds were able to vote in the fairly recent Scottish referendum.
-The combination of a shock result and higher youth turnout at the last general election will have shaken a few shoulders in Westminster, too.
+Of course, that’s not to say that there aren’t teenagers themselves out there who oppose votes for 16 year olds – in fact, I was one of them.
+However, after actually turning sixteen (and hearing some pretty compelling arguments against my opinion at the time), I changed my mind!

 Teenagers aren’t at all politically aware.
 Who’s to say they won’t just copy their peers?

-Surprisingly enough, it really doesn’t matter what age you are – we’re all influenced by what our friends think.
-And if you argue that teenagers are more socially aware than their elders, well.
+Surprisingly enough, it really doesn’t matter what age you are – we’re all influenced by what those around us think.
+And if you argue that teenagers are more impressionable than their elders, then well.
 What does eighteen end with?

 As for political awareness, that’s an invalid argument.
 It’s entirely possible to have a politically blind adult, or a teenager with the political knowledge of your local MP (and vice versa).
 The youth parliament is tangible proof that actually, young people aren’t just aware, they’re politically active in their own right.
-As a matter of fact, their national campaign this year is Votes for 16 and 17 year olds.
+As a matter of fact, their most recent national campaign was Votes for 16 and 17 year olds.

 Hardly any 16 year olds even have jobs.
 They’re still in full time education!
 Why give the vote to people who don’t contribute to the economy?